 Tampa Family Law Attorney, Time-Sharing & Moving With The Kids

-Many times divorced parents with children are suddenly confronted with the prospect of relocating from the Tampa Bay area.
+Many times divorced parents with children are suddenly confronted with the prospect of relocating from the Tampa Bay area or outside the 50 mile radius set forth by Florida law.
 Perhaps it is due to a job offer or career advancement.
 Frequently, relocating may simply be one parent’s opportunity for an improved lifestyle, such as better schools, less crime or to be closer to family.

-Florida Law Defines the Factors for Parental Relocationchild custody attorney, relocation, Tampa
+Florida Law Defines the Factors for Parental Relocation

 Any parent who is moving 50 miles or greater from their current residence on a permanent basis must ask permission from the courts before doing so or obtain the other parent’s permission.
 Any parent is free to relocate anywhere without permission if their move is less than 50 miles.
 You should however, abide by your final divorce agreement and/or file a notice of change of address with the courts at the very least.
 If in doubt, it is highly recommended that you consult with a Tampa Family Law Attorney who can answer your questions about parental relocation.